scolding a child

 Talk with Love

 Never think that your child does not understand what scolding is- because they do understand by seeing your facial expressions.
 Instead of scolding a child and shouting, talk to them lovingly even if they do not know what you are saying because slowly and steadily, they will know what is right and wrong for them.
+I ensure that even when correcting my child, I use a calm and loving voice.

 Change the scenery